 For that reason, I cover the answers to your engine break-in questions.
 I look at the limitations of your new RAV4 and provide you with a helpful schedule so that you can care for your SUV.

-Engine Break-In Period Explained
+Understanding Engine Break-In

 The engine is the heart of the Toyota RAV4.
 It’s undoubtedly the most crucial component of the SUV.
 When it’s brand-new, it must be conditioned before being pushed to the limits.